CodeCricut/bTimeLogger-react/server/README.md

 -   [Dotenv](https://www.npmjs.com/package/dotenv) - supports loading configuration from `.env` file (such as PORT number)

 ## Software Architecture

+The entry point of the application is `index.js`.
+It is responsible for:

+-   connecting to the MongoDB
+-   configuring the API routes to use
+-   listening for requests to the API routes and handling appropriately

 ## Testing & Test Results